GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

     print('The running processor is...', device)
     set_seeds(42)

-Loading the MNIST dataset
+Loading the MNIST Dataset
 =========================

 The MNIST dataset is directly downloaded from the ``torchvision.datasets`` package.
 The training dataset contains 60,000 images of digits of size 28x28.
 However, we separate 20% of the full train dataset as a validation dataset.
-On the other hand, by setting the "train" argument to ``False``, the test dataset containing 10,000 images is downloaded and saved in the "datasets" directory.
+Also, by setting the ``train`` argument to ``False``, the test dataset containing 10,000 images is downloaded and saved in the "datasets" directory.

 .. code-block:: python